From bootstrapping a marketplace to $1M in funding

 – I've been a photographer for a long time and Marius went to film school, so we knew our target market well and saw the tremendous opportunity, Shiva says.

-However, being non-technical early-stage startup founders with no outside funding, they ran into a common problem: how to validate the idea and get to market quickly?
+However, being non-technical early-stage startup founders with no outside funding to build a marketplace, they ran into a common problem: how to validate the idea and get to market quickly?
 They were both working as product designers and didn't want to make the leap to working on their idea full-time before validating it.
 Their core value proposition to the creatives included several aspects like insurance, user verification, and excellent user experience, and they needed to test how the market would respond to it.
 At this point, they found Sharetribe.

 By proving the concept and showing initial traction, Shiva and Ciocirlan were able to attract investors.
 In June 2016, they announced their $1M funding round.
 Today, ShareGrid has a team of 14 people, including three developers.
 Their platform is running on Sharetribe's source-available version, which has allowed them to customize it to match the needs of their target audience.